 c) eliminating obstacles to the good functioning of civil proceedings, if necessary by promoting compatibility of the rules on civil procedure applicable in the Member States.

 The Commission lost no time in testing the limits of its new competence (and that under the following Treaty of Lisbon (article 81 TFEU)) and began converting existing Conventions into Regulations.
 It converted the original measure in this field, the Brussels Convention on Jurisdiction and the Enforcement of Judgments, which codifies traditional rules of conflict of law in relation to recognition and enforcement of foreign judgments, into a regulation (Regulation 44/2001 [2001] OJ L12/1), and followed it with a number of other regulations, including Regulation 805/2004 on the European Enforcement Order (EEO) [2004] OJ L143/15.
 This was followed by Regulation 1896/2006 on the European Order for Payment (EOP) [2006] OJ L399/1, and finally Regulation 861/2007 on the European Small Claims Procedure (ESCP) [2007] OJ L199/1.
 Substantively, these three regulations have the following effects.
 The EEO Regulation establishes a procedure for the speedier enforcement of the judgment of one EU Member State in another Member State, if it complies with certain minimum standards.
 This procedure is of great value to an English judgment-creditor, as it enables her to obtain an equivalent of a formule exécutoire, required to enforce a judgment in most Civil Law jurisdictions but, as a legal concept, is unknown in the common law.
 The EEO regulation allows the litigant from one jurisdiction to bypass the foreign court processes where there is such a requirement for enforcement.
 The EOP Regulation goes one step further, as it creates a simple procedure to obtain, from the start, a special kind of court order for the payment of uncontested debts, which is immediately enforceable throughout the Union.
 There is no equivalent to this procedure in the English Civil Procedure Rules.
 The English litigant in a cross-border situation is faced with a choice between seeking a normal judgment which could then be made enforceable through the EEO, or the different, unknown procedure, which however is advantageous in that it is given in her own court and language, and it avoids the second step of obtaining the EEO.
 Finally, the ESCP Regulation attempts to create a uniform adversarial small-claims procedure for cross-border claims.
 Unlike the two previous procedures, a small claims procedure does exist in England and Wales, and is indeed one of the most successful procedures to have issued from the 1998 civil procedure reforms.
-With regards to the , therefore, a question arises as to the extent of the integration, competition and ‘fit’ between the European cross-border approach and the existing domestic procedure.
+With regards to the ESCP, therefore, a question arises as to the extent of the integration, competition and ‘fit’ between the European cross-border approach and the existing domestic procedure.

 Other important procedural fields in which the Commission has produced legislation include cross-border service of judicial documents, the taking of evidence abroad, mediation, legal aid, and various procedural aspects of family proceedings and insolvency proceedings.
 Further developments are expected: the Commission has recently published a Proposal to amend the ESCP Regulation, which will be discussed further below.
 The most recent development is the European Account Preservation Order (EAPO), now adopted in Europe.